 Children are given opportunity to proofread and edit their work with age/ability appropriate guidance.

 Across the school, children are introduced to new vocabulary through the texts that provide the focus for their English lessons but also through a wide range of historical, geographical and religious units.
 Any new vocabulary will be displayed on classroom working walls .
 Children are taught to use the dictionary to find the definitions.

 Writing is celebrated by each class choosing a Writer of the Week to be awarded each week in celebration assembly.

-Phonics lessons are taught daily and teachers assess children at the end of each phase.
+Phonics lessons are taught daily and teachers assess children regularly.

-Year 1 children are prepared for the Year 1 Phonic Screen in June and the teacher carries out practise tests in order to track progress towards achieving a pass score.
-These are shared with the English Subject Leader.
+Year 1 children are prepared for the Year 1 Phonic Screen in June and the teacher carries out practice tests in order to track progress towards achieving a pass score.

 In EYFS and Year 1 children are taught correct letter formation.
 As soon as children are able to form most letters correctly and have a good pencil grip, we teach a joined handwriting style.

 Handwriting awards are also awarded weekly in celebration assemblies.

 The Twinkl Spelling lists is used in years 2 -6.
 Children need systematic teaching of spelling that is continually practiced and reinforced.
 This spelling programme is used to provide this structured and systematic teaching.
 Children in year 1 are taught spellings in line with their phonic lessons.

 Children in Years 1-6 have weekly spellings to learn for Homework and a weekly spelling test.